ZJU-Automated-Reasoning-Group/lotus/docs/source/ir/gvfg.rst

 - ``LotusGuardedValueFlowAdapterPass::safeLink`` attaches dependencies while
   preserving confidence and guard metadata.

+When LotusAA's must-kill optimization is enabled, the adapter receives only the surviving roots of the incremental kill forest for each load.
+Conditional roots retain their ``path_cond_t`` provenance, so GVFG matching regions still represent the fallback blocking conditions for stores that cannot be killed statically.

 This split keeps the core graph useful on its own while allowing memory and interprocedural precision to be layered in when LotusAA is available.